Hitler and the Occult: Reception

 Skeptic magazine described it as indicating that "most of these claims are highly exaggerated" and noted his skeptical viewpoint.
-Dennis Winters for Booklist called it a "much-needed debunking of these legends", and praised it for tracing these myths to their origins before debunking them; he called his point that "Hitler was in the grip not of any supernatural force, but of his own twisted mind.
+Kendrick Frazier noted it as a critical assessment.
+Dennis Winters for Booklist called it a "much-needed debunking of these legends", and praised it for tracing these myths to their origins before debunking them; he said Anderson's main point was that "Hitler was in the grip not of any supernatural force, but of his own twisted mind.
 He was an opportunist who exploited the superstition of others to further his own lust for power and destruction."
+Nicholas Goodrick-Clarke and Raymond L. Sickinger noted it as critically examining the book The Spear of Destiny and the claims of Trevor Ravenscroft.

-Occultist and academic Stephen E. Flowers was more uncertain over the level of skepticism, saying he was less critical and more ambivalent over the relationship between occultism and Nazism.
-He argued that though they were featured and doubted, many of the myths featured were not dismissed as irrelevant to an understanding of the subject.
+Scholar Peter Staudenmaier named it among a list of works on the subject of Nazism and occultism that were improved from the "extensive and largely trivial" and "decidedly inadequate works" on the topic, alongside Unholy Alliance by Peter Levenda and Invisible Eagle by Alan Baker, describing them as "thoughtful popular works that are less credulous though still derivative and excessively sensationalistic".
+Writer Stephen E. Flowers was more uncertain over the level of skepticism, saying he was less critical and more ambivalent over the relationship between occultism and Nazism.
 Flowers criticized Anderson for believing Hitler was incapable of understanding the occult; he described its tone as "journalistic and slightly sensationalistic".
+Gordon Stein found it to be a book "definitely worth reading" for dispelling myths about occultism and Nazism.